byterubpay/byterub-site/_i18n/zh-tw/resources/developer-guides/daemon-rpc.md

   * *num_txes* - unsigned int; Number of transactions in the block, not counting the coinbase tx.
   * *orphan_status* - boolean; Usually `false`.
 If `true`, this block is not part of the longest chain.
   * *prev_hash* - string; The hash of the block immediately preceding this block in the chain.
   * *reward* - unsigned int; The amount of new @atomic-units generated in this block and rewarded to the miner.
-Note: 1 XMR = 1e12 @atomic-units.
+Note: 1 BTR = 1e12 @atomic-units.
   * *timestamp* - unsigned int; The unix time at which the block was recorded into the blockchain.
 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced (`false`).